michaeluno/admin-page-framework/readme.txt

 == Changelog ==

-= 3.0.6 =
+= 3.0.6 - 05/10/2014 =
 - Fixed a JavaScript syntax error in the `font` custom field type.
 - Fixed a bug in the `image` and `media` field types and the `font` custom field type that escaping the frame did not cancel setting the selection.
-- Fixed an issue that the section tab script was applying the styling to all the ul elements inside the section.
+- Fixed an issue that the section tab script was applying the styling to all the `ul` elements inside the section.
 - Tweaked the styling of the repeatable section buttons.
 - Tweaked the `autocomplete` custom field type to find more posts by loosening the search criteria.
 - Fixed a bug in the `autocomplete` custom field type that setting the `prePopulate` option caused a JavaScript error after submitting the form.